LeBron James: Defense

-At the beginning of his NBA career, James was considered a poor defensive player, but he improved steadily through the years.
-In 2009, James became proficient at the chase-down block, which involves coming in from behind the opposition in transition to block the shot.
+At the beginning of his NBA career, James was considered a poor defensive player, but he improved steadily over the years.
+In 2009, he demonstrated proficiency at the chase-down block.
 In Miami, he developed into a more versatile defensive player, and the Heat relied on him to guard all five positions.
-From the years 2012–2016, he was ranked among the top three defenders in the NBA by general managers, earning the vote as the best perimeter defender in the league preceding the 2014–15 NBA season.
-Along with Shane Battier and Dwyane Wade, Miami used James in an ultra-aggressive defensive scheme, with James cheating off the ball to help out inside or get into rebounding position.
-Beginning in 2014, some analysts reported a regression in his defensive impact, stemming from a lack of effort and expected age-related declines.
-During his second stint in Cleveland, James' defense progressively declined.
+Between 2012 and 2016, he was ranked among the top three defenders in the NBA by general managers, and was named the best perimeter defender in the league ahead of the 2014–15 season.
+Along with Shane Battier and Dwyane Wade, Miami used James in an ultra-aggressive defensive scheme, with James cheating off the ball to help out inside or to get into rebounding position.
+Beginning in 2014, some analysts saw a regression in his defensive impact, stemming from a lack of effort and expected age-related declines.
+During his second stint in Cleveland, James's defense progressively declined.
 After missed drives on offense, he often dawdled back on defense while complaining to the referees; he provided less help off the ball, and was less aggressive in switching.
 James himself admitted to taking plays off at times, referring to this approach as "chill mode".
-He eventually developed a reputation for raising his defensive level in the playoffs, which some analysts referred to as "Playoff LeBron".
+He eventually developed a reputation for raising his defensive impact in the playoffs, which some analysts referred to as "Playoff LeBron".